23Maestro/scout-singleton/TOKEN-REFRESH-GUIDE.md

 3. **Keep this guide handy** - the manual method always works
 4. **Your working code is safe** on GitHub, tokens are just temporary auth

-The **manual method is 100% reliable** - use it when the scripts fail!